mm185/mm185.github.io/_posts/2017-03-21-first-post.md

 ---
 layout: post
-title: First game project!
+title: VR game project
 image: /img/skizze1.png
 ---

-This was my first game project as part of my studies.
+This was a game project made as part of my studies.
 In it the player needs to **escape** from the police through a forest.
 It's an endless runner with "VR motion control" support, made in the Unreal Engine 4.

 My Tasks:
 * Project management